marklogic/marklogic-spark-connector/docs/reading.md

 The Spark connector framework supports pushing down multiple operations to the connector data source.
 This can often provide a significant performance boost by allowing the data source to perform the operation, which can result in both fewer rows returned to Spark and less work for Spark to perform.
-The MarkLogic Spark connector supports pushing down the following operations to MarkLogic:
+The MarkLogic connector supports pushing down the following operations to MarkLogic:

 - `count`